29next/developer-docs/docs/apps/guides/dispute-service.md

 #### Step 8 - Dispute service resolves dispute

 Once the dispute is resolved, the dispute service should set the dispute resolution using the [disputesUpdate](/docs/api/admin/reference/#tag/payments/operation/disputesUpdate) Admin API.
 See [Dispute Resolutions](#dispute-resolutions) and [Resolve a Dispute](#resolving-disputes) detail below.

-### Disputes

-Disputes are complaints initiated by the customer against the merchant pertaining to their orders and are categorized into two broad groups by type, Alerts and Chargebacks, see below.

-- **Alerts** - disputes that are not yet a chargeback, ie TC40, SAFE, and RDR alerts.
-- **Chargeback** - disputes that are registered as a chargeback with the acquiring bank.

 ### Creating Disputes